eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

 ## Running with java command

-Another opthion is to run the executable war file (located in target folder, if running from source code):
+Another option is to run the executable war file with java command.
+If running from source code, war file is generated and produced by maven command (mvn install command can be used as well):

+    mvn package -DskipTests

+This command should produce a eiffel-intelligence-frontend-<version>.war file in target folder, target/eiffel-intelligence-frontend-<version>.war.

+War file is executed by following command and with default configuration:

     java -jar eiffel-intelligence-frontend-<version>.war

-if you want to run with default configuration.

 Own configuration can be provided with